Madsir/madsirstudio.github.io/README.md

 Utterer - Dialogue and Subtitle System: Easily create and control dialogue.
 Customizable.
 Infinite utters.
 Comes with Utterer Languages localization system.

 [In Production]
-Earchestra = Sound manager and playlist creator: Create infinite music, sfx, and speech playlists.
-Control and call sounds from any monobehavior by using Earchestra's Maestro functions.
+Earchestra = Sound manager and playlist creator: Create music, sfx, and speech playlists.
+Control all of them from any monobehavior script by using Earchestra's Maestro functions.

 All content © 2019-2023 Madsir Studio and is not to be downloaded or distributed without the permission of Madsir Studio.